 - Its transactional synchronization engine ensures all synchronizations are handled automatically in case of downtimes and system failure within the least amount of time.

-Having understood the reasons behind the choosing, let’s see how it can be practically used for different Jira integrations.
+Having understood the reasons behind the choice, let’s see how it can be practically used for different Jira integrations.

 How to Set up Jira Integrations with other Apps/ Systems